rousan/vector.svg/README.md

 #### `Vector.wrap()`

-It wraps a existing SVG DOM node with a wrapper class.
+It wraps a existing SVG DOM node with a appropriate wrapper class.

 The syntax is: